-Maria Zuckerman is Vice President of Production and Development at HBO Films for Home Box Office.
+Maria Zuckerman is Senior Vice President of Production and Development at HBO Films for Home Box Office.

-Maria Zuckerman is vice president, HBO Films, for Home Box Office.
+Maria Zuckerman is senior vice president, HBO Films, for Home Box Office.
 Based in New York, she is responsible for overseeing the development and production of original movies for the network.
-She was named to this position in April 2007.
+She was named to this position in March 2016.

 Zuckerman joined HBO in October 1999 as an assistant, Literary Affairs.
 Throughout her career at HBO, she has been associated with HBO Films, mostly as the sole creative presence for the film division on the East Coast.
 She began her tenure covering the New York creative community and later added London to her responsibilities, forging long-term relationships with UK-based producers and talent which led to subsequent HBO co-productions with Great Britain.

-Previously, Zuckerman was a corporate communications associate at Artisan Entertainment, where she helped establish the company’s New York office and was involved in campaigns for The Blair Witch Project, The Limey and Felicia’s Journey.
-She began her career as a junior publicist in Castle Rock Entertainment’s New York office, where she worked on such projects as The Green Mile, Mickey Blue Eyes and The Last Days of Disco.
+Prior to joining HBO, Zuckerman was a corporate communications associate at Artisan Entertainment, where she helped establish the mini-major’s New York office and worked on the groundbreaking campaign for hit film The Blair Witch Project among other arthouse theatrical releases, and was a junior publicist in Castle Rock Entertainment’s New York office working on major theatrical releases and television series.

 She received a B.A. in English from the University of Pennsylvania with a concentration in Film Studies.